Christian counselling and Psychotherapy

 If your spouse is dealing with Avoidant Personality Disorder (APD), it will leave you with feelings of disconnection and loneliness within your marriage.
 As a professional Christian psychotherapist, I specialize in helping individuals with APD by addressing the root causes of their personality issues through trauma healing and an internal family systems approach.
 For spouses, I provide guidance to help identify the extent of the condition and offer strategies to cope effectively and supportively.

-Through our therapeutic work, we aim to heal these early traumas and foster a more secure emotional core.
-Whether you are experiencing APD yourself or are married to someone who is, I am here to provide the support and tools needed to navigate these challenges with compassion and understanding.
+It is unlikely that the spouse with the avoidant personality disorder will enter or stay in couple or individual therapy because of the deep resistance to the intimacy and openness needed for good therapy.
+If therapy was undertaken, we could aim to heal the early traumas that lead to the deep inner decision to avoid love relationships.
+If we could we would foster a more secure emotional core.
+If you are married to someone who is, I am here to provide the support and tools needed to navigate these challenges with compassionate and deep understanding.

-1. A compulsion to avoid close relationships and maintain social distance to avoid intimacy by not being vulnerable.
+1. A rigid compulsion to avoid close connection and thereby to avoid bonding within one's most intimate relationships.

-2. Difficulty dealing with conflict and a tendency to avoid or lie to avoid accountability.
+2. Difficulty dealing with conflict.
+One will avoid and even lie to avoid connection and accountability.

-3. A lack of empathy and difficulty comforting others, preferring to offer solutions instead.
+3. A lack of empathy and difficulty comforting others, preferring to offer solutions instead of acknowledging feelings.

 4. A reluctance to step outside of one's comfort zone and avoid taking risks in various areas of life, particularly in matters of love and personal communication.

-5. Refusing to give straight answers making it nearly impossible to plan.
+5. Refusing to give straight answers or expressing one's needs to one's spouse, making it nearly impossible to plan together.

-6. They fail to express their feelings and also fail to acknowledge your feelings.
+6. They fail to express their own feelings and also fail to acknowledge your feelings.

-7. I notice they avoiding making clear requests or giving you clear answers.
+7. They avoid making clear requests or giving you clear answers.

 8. You will notice a lack of personal depth in conversation.